Fablic/training/myapp/README.md

 * to run rspec (or any other rails related commands)
    1. inside docker container execute `rspec`
    2. directly `docker exec -it myapp_api_1 bundle exec rspec`

+### Other errors
+* there might some errors caused by yarn.lock, i already added it to .gitignore but to be sure please check if it exists before docker-compose and it does please remove it